SecureSECO/TrustSECO-Spider/README.md

 - Owner information:
   - Number of stargazers

 This project also contains a small demo file (demo.py) which can demo basic functionality.
-In order to use it, you have to specify which demo you would like to run by giving either of these command-line arguments:
-- github -> will run a GitHub data-pull demo
-- spider -> will run a BeautifulSoup spidering demo
-- both   -> will run both demos
+Simply enter ```python .\demo.py``` in the command line in order to run the demo.
+It will then query/find all of the GitHub data-points that do not use the SEARCH API.
+This is because the SEARCH API has a far lower rate limit than the CORE API.
+If desired, the SEARCH functions can also be demo'd.
+To do this, simply add ```search``` as the parameter like this: ```python .\demo.py search```.

 The project also contains some of the unit tests too.
-These can be started from within ```/GitHub/``` using the ```pytest``` command in the console.
+These can be started from within the main ```TrustSECO-Spider``` folder using the ```python -m pytest``` command in the console.